 Similarly, the broker will confirm messages once it has taken responsibility for them (see here for what that means).

 Use of acknowledgements guarantees at-least-once delivery.
 Without acknowledgements, message loss is possible during publish and consume operations and only at-most-once delivery is guaranteed.

-In some types of network failure, packet loss can mean that disrupted TCP connections take some time to be detected by the operating system.
-AMQP offers a heartbeat feature to ensure that the application layer promptly finds out about disrupted connections (and also completely unresponsive peers).
+In some types of network failure, packet loss can mean that disrupted TCP connections take a moderately long time (about 11 minutes with default configuration on Linux, for example) to be detected by the operating system.
+AMQP 0-9-1 offers a heartbeat feature to ensure that the application layer promptly finds out about disrupted connections (and also completely unresponsive peers).
 Heartbeats also defend against certain network equipment which may terminate "idle" TCP connections.
-In RabbitMQ versions 3.0 and higher, the broker will attempt to negotiate heartbeats by default (although the client can still veto them).
-Using earlier versions the client must be configured to request heartbeats.
+See Heartbeats for details.

 In order to avoid losing messages in the broker we need to cope with broker restarts, broker hardware failure and in extremis even broker crashes.